South Asian literature: History

-Modern South Asian Literature
+Modern Literature

-Modern South Asian literature has been most heavily impacted by the British colonisation of South Asia.
+Modern South Asian literature has been most heavily impacted by the British colonisation of the subcontinent.
 The modern era of literature began around 1860, this was prompted after the dissolvement of the East India Company and Queen Victoria rising to Empress of India after the Government of India Act of 1858.
-The British colonisation of South Asia was so widespread, affecting almost all areas of South Asia.
+The British colonisation was so widespread, affecting almost all areas of the subcontinent.
 Due to this colonisation and despite the large number of languages, English has been one of the most frequent languages in which modern South Asian literature is written.
 The main reason for English’s use in modern literature was the insistence of reformists like Rammohan Ray for the English language and education as a vehicle for India to rise as a global nation.

 Punjabi literature underwent a transformation after its colonisation, whereby the conventional genres of literature changed adding elements of nationalism and uses techniques like satire for political commentary.
 After the partition of 1947, Western Punjabi writers (Modern Pakistan) treat this modern period as a rediscovery of language and identity.
 During this period of revitalisation, the Punjabi language and the Sikh identity were under heavy attacks from the British and Hindus.
 They suffered persecution and humiliation, whereby acts of publicly shaving the heads and beards of tahtia Sikhs occurred so that Sikhs would assimilate into mainstream culture.
 Authors like Vir Singh used the Punjabi language to critique and reinvigorate core values of Sikhism.

 Bengali literature, like all other South Asian literature, transformed significantly due to British rule in South Asia.
 Modern Bengali literature developed quickly and went through many phases.
 Christian missionaries influenced the writers, prose writing developed quickly and was one of the most common forms of writing.
 Bengali experienced very high levels of growth after Rabindranath Tagore's literature was recognised with a Nobel Prize, effectively putting Bengali literature on a global scale.
 After 1947, the partition of India and the split between East and West Bengal, literature developed differently on each side of Bengal predominantly due to differing ideologies and religion.